(Last updated July 2024)

 Microsoft Sentinel security value is a combination of its built-in capabilities such as UEBA, Machine Learning, or out-of-the-box analytics rules and your capability to create custom capabilities and customize built-in ones.
 Customized SIEM capabilities are often referred to as "content" and include analytic rules, hunting queries, workbooks, playbooks, and more.

 In this section, we grouped the modules that help you learn how to create such content or modify built-in-content to your needs.
-We start with KQL, the Lingua Franca of Azure Sentinel.
+We start with KQL, the Lingua Franca of Microsoft Sentinel.
 The following modules discuss one of the content building blocks such as rules, playbooks, and workbooks.
 We wrap up by discussing use cases, which encompass elements of different types to address specific security goals such as threat detection, hunting, or governance.

 Short on time?
 Start at the beginning and go as far as time allows.